 She was now throwing her head back in laughter.

 Tom found a fuller smile himself, but he wasn’t joking.
-He needed a little friction, he needed a little shouting and screaming – outer space was too close today, he could tangibly taste its essence.
+He needed a little friction, he needed a little shouting and screaming – outer space was too close today, he could tangibly taste its essence – wafts from the airlock were infecting the rest of the ship.
 Ever since school, when he had heard space had a smell, it had blown his mind.
 What would cause that?
 And why does it smell like a barbecue cook-up, almost organic?
 For Tom, it might have been his senses amplified in times of stress, but when he was off, space really did begin to stink like burnt meat.
 He had a feeling everything was sentient – every part of the Universe, even the nothingness.

 “You need an authorisation code for that…” she reminded him, but he was ahead of her.